2023 information

 A driver with:

-0 Auto Passes – Drivers must have an auto pass to drive to the summit.
+0 Auto Passes – Drivers MUST have an auto pass to drive to the summit.
 Cars with only spectators will not be permitted.

-1 Auto Pass – This driver is expected to pay normal passage fees for the Auto Road: $39 car + driver; $14 additional adult, $9 additional child (5-12 yo), under 5 is free.
+1 Auto Pass – This driver will be charged current normal passage fees for the Auto Road.
 Weight limit restrictions apply*.
 See Auto Road website.
 Prices are set by the Auto Road and are subject to change.
-Please bring cash - it's quicker!

-2 Auto Passes + Passengers – This car + driver (only) will receive FREE passage on the Auto Road (a $39 savings); pay $14 additional adult, $9 additional child (under 5 is free).
+2 Auto Passes + Passengers – The car + driver (only) receive FREE passage on the Auto Road; each additional passenger - adult and/or child (over 5 yo) - will be required to pay the current rate.
 Weight limit restrictions apply*.
 See Auto Road website.
 Prices are set by the Auto Road and are subject to change.
-Please bring cash - it's quicker!

 3+ Auto Passes – This car + driver (only) will receive FREE passage on the Auto Road and is not permitted to have any passengers.
 Weight limit restrictions apply*.
 See Auto Road website.
 Prices are set by the Auto Road and are subject to change.
-Please bring cash - it's quicker!

 Rideshare

-Register for 2023
+Register for 2024